SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 This method looks like a normal method with selector `+`, and with a normal method body doing `^super + aNumber`.
 The only difference between this method and a normal one is that this method also has an annotation, or pragma, indicating that it is the primitive number 1.

-The body if the method is normally not executed.
-In its place the primitive 1 is executed.
+The body of the method is normally not executed.
+In its place, the primitive 1 is executed.
 The method body is only executed if the primitive failed.